ShenLab/SingleCell/SingleCell_DeLaughter/README.md

-### mds_plots does multidimensional scaling on normalized dataset, and plot with perfect genes markers for each cell type
+### mds_plots.R does multidimensional scaling on normalized dataset, and plot with perfect genes markers for each cell type

 ### total_raeds_counts.py counts total number of reads for each cell

 ### only normal cells are included